The GIVIT Story

 Growth and impact

 Within six months, Juliette had set up a website and recruited 15 charities.
 A donated bike enabled a single mother to get to work, and a donated microwave helped a recently widowed elderly man, unable to cook for himself.
 Within weeks, more than 80 charities came on board.
 Before long, GIVIT connected thousands of Australians with hundreds of charities.

 When the devastating floods hit Queensland in 2011, Premier Anna Bligh turned to Juliette for help.
 GIVIT became the state government’s official website for managing donations during disasters.
 During the floods, charities were better able to focus their efforts and resources, no longer burdened by mountains of well-meant but unmanageable or poor quality donations.
 The GIVIT website received 1.8 million hits in 10 days.
 Within three weeks, more than 33,500 goods were matched with those in need.

-The success of the model led to the establishment of a dedicated GIVIT Disaster Recovery Service, now in place in the ACT, NSW, Queensland, and Victoria.
-Whether in drought, flood or fire, GIVIT can respond effectively to help those impacted.
-You can read more about GIVIT's disaster recovery work here.
+The success of the GIVIT model led to the establishment of a dedicated GIVIT Disaster and Emergency Recovery Service, now in place in the ACT, NSW, Queensland, and Victoria.
+Whether in recovery from a cyclone, flood or fire, GIVIT can respond effectively to help those impacted.
+You can read more about GIVIT's recovery work here.

 Supporting Aboriginal and Torres Strait Islander communities

 Community-led support is critical to GIVIT's National Indigenous Support Program.
 True to our model, we never assume and always ask what’s needed.
 We help channel essential items to address social, economic, and environmental inequalities, partnering with communities to improve the well-being and opportunities of Indigenous Australians.